TrevStoke/Trainex/docs/preliminary_specification.md

 -	Trainees-plans, consisting of:
 	-	'trainee_id': A trainee id.
 	-	'plan_id': A plan id.
+	-	In combination, 'trainee\_id' and 'plan_id' must be unique.
--	Latest-plan-completions, consisting of:
+-	Latest plan completions (**considering replacement by 'retrain reminders'**), consisting of:
 	-	'trainee_id': A trainee id.
 	-	'plan_id': A plan id.
 	-	'completion': A completion date.
+	-	In combination, 'trainee\_id' and 'plan_id' must be unique.
+-	Retrain reminders (**potentially to replace 'latest plan completions'**), consisting of:
+	-	'trainee_id': A trainee id.
+	-	'completed_plan_id': A plan id.
+	-	'completion_occurred': The date when completion occurred.
+	-	'retrain_plan_id': A plan id.
+	-	'retrain_due': The date on which retraining is due.
+	-	'retrain_plan_assigned': A flag indicating whether the retrain plan is currently assigned to the trainee.
 -	Mentors, consisting of:
 	-	'employee_id': The mentor's employee id.
 	-	'active': A flag indicating whether the mentor is currently available for associating with assessments etc.
 -	Supervisors, consisting of:
 	-	'employee_id': The supervisor's employee id.
 	-	'active': A flag indicating whether the supervisor is currently available for associating with assessments etc.
--	Assessments (an historical record of submissions), consisting of:
+-	Assessments (an historical record of assessment submissions), consisting of:
 	-	'plan_id': A plan id.
 	-	'trainee_id': A trainee id.
 	-	'mentor_id': A mentor id.
 	-	'supervisor_id': A supervisor id.
 	-	'occurred': The date of the assessment.
 	-	'completion_status': The completion status resulting from this assessment (at present: 'incomplete,' 'passed' or 'failed').
--	Skill-grades, consisting of:
+-	Skill grades, consisting of:
 	-	'grade': Grade representation (at present: grade letter).
 	-	'description': Meaning of grade.
 -	Skill-assessments, consisting of: